 Subcontractor - An individual or other entity contracted by a Consultant to perform part of the services or to provide goods under the Contract resulting from this Solicitation.
-Subcontractors, if approved, must successfully complete the qualifying process and conform with all contractual obligations of the contractor.
+Subcontractors, if allowed, are subject to the advance approval of OSPI.

 Vendor - Individual organization, public or private agency submitting a proposal to attain a contract with OSPI.
 For purposes of this Solicitation, the terms Bidder, Consultant, and Vendor are interchangeable.